centralnicgroup-opensource/rtldev-middleware-java-sdk/README.md

 Now `mvn install` will produce that package version and will make it available within your project.
 See our demonstration app which you can find [here](https://github.com/hexonet/java-sdk-demo).

-## Development
+## Contributing

-Have an eye on the [development guide](https://github.com/hexonet/java-sdk/wiki/Development-Guide) in our wiki documentation.
+Please read [our development guide](https://github.com/hexonet/java-sdk/wiki/Development-Guide) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Built With

 * [Maven](https://maven.apache.org/) - Dependency Management

-## Contributing

-Please read [CONTRIBUTING.md](https://github.com/hexonet/java-sdk/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors